sachsmc/eventglm-tutorial/README.md

 # Tutorial on using the eventglm R package

-View the content here: https://sachsmc.github.io/eventglm-tutorial
+View the content here: https://sachsmc.github.io/eventglm-tutorial/

+The eventglm package repository is here https://github.com/sachsmc/eventglm/